citp/privacy-policy-historical/f/fi/fir/firsttechcu.com.md

 We use multiple levels of security, beginning with your browser and ending with a secure operating system that acts as a virtual information vault inside the Credit Union.
 Information we receive via online applications is secure and requires industry standard Secure Socket Layer encrypted browsers.
 Protecting your privacy is an ongoing process.
 We restrict access to nonpublic personal information about you to those employees who need to know that information to provide products or services to you.
 We will continue to review the measures we take to safeguard your personal information.
 These reviews will result in new measures to protect member records, as we make changes to our information security practices and other internal control systems to take advantage of new technology.

 **8\.
 Privacy Related Complaints**
-If you believe that First Tech Credit Union or its financial services affiliate has not complied with this Privacy Policy with respect to your personal information, you may write the First Tech Privacy Officer at: Privacy Officer, First Tech Credit Union, PO Box 2100, Beaverton, OR 97075, or email to [privacy@firsttechcu.com](mailto:privacy@firsttechcu.com).
+If you believe that First Tech Credit Union or its financial services affiliate has not complied with this Privacy Policy with respect to your personal information, you may write the First Tech Privacy Officer at: Privacy Officer, First Tech Credit Union, PO Box 2100, Beaverton, OR 97075, email to [privacy@firsttechcu.com](mailto:privacy@firsttechcu.com) or deliver your letter to the main branch located at 3555 SW 153rd, Beaverton, OR.
 Please describe in your letter in as much detail as possible the ways you believe that the policy has not been complied with.
 We will investigate each issue promptly.

 **9\.
 Notification of Changes**
 If we decide to change our privacy policy, we will post those changes on our website so our users are always aware of what information we collect, how we use it, and under circumstances, if any, we disclose it.
 If at any point we decide to use personally identifiable information in a manner different from that stated at the time it was collected, we will notify users by way of mail or an electronic notification service.
 Users will have a choice as to whether or not we use their information in this different manner.
 We will use information in accordance with the privacy policy under which the information was collected.